lorenzo-bonetti/TablutAI/README.md

 ## Strategy
 A MiniMax Strategy with Alpha-Beta pruning to explore the state space of the game.

-The following classes have been implmented:
+The following classes have been implemented:

--TablutBasicClient
+* TablutBasicClient

--TablutBasicWhiteClient (launch the white player with minimax)
+* TablutBasicWhiteClient (launch the white player with minimax)

--TablutBasicBlackClient (launch the black player with minimax)
+* TablutBasicBlackClient (launch the black player with minimax)

--MinimaxStrategy (Minimax algorithm and custom evaluation)
+* MinimaxStrategy (Minimax algorithm and custom evaluation)

 <img width="346" alt="tablut" src="https://user-images.githubusercontent.com/22526551/100515108-f370ec80-3179-11eb-98e0-47970852dc65.PNG">